v12technology/v12technology.github.io/starting/testing.md

 ```

 ### 3. Write Junit test case
 A complete unit test is shown below that validates the behaviour of the event processor.
-The processor is constructed in the test by supplying the builder method to the super class with `sep(TradeMonitor::build)`
+The processor is constructed by supplying the builder method to the test super class with `sep(TradeMonitor::build)`

-Events are sent to constructed event processor with the onEvent method e.g.`onEvent(new Trade("EURUSD", 5_000))`.
-A data driven clock can be adjusted in the test using the tick method to simulate the passing of time.
+Events are sent to the processor under test with the onEvent method e.g.`onEvent(new Trade("EURUSD", 5_000))`.
+A data driven clock can be adjusted in the test using the `tick("new time")` method to simulate the passing of time.

 The "top3" node can be accessed using the id set in the bulder method, with: `WrappedList<Tuple<String, Number>> top3 = getField("top3")`.
-Normal Junit asserts can be used to validate the expected beb=havior of the processor by asseting the state of a node after processing events or changing the time.
+Normal Junit asserts can be used to validate the expected behavior of the processor by assering the state of a node.

 ```java
 public class TradeMonitorTest extends BaseSepInprocessTest {